Council Information

 - Oversees city departments related to public service and safety.

-- Involved in budgeting, reporting, and strategic planning for city projects.
+- Involved in budgeting, reporting, administrative, and strategic planning for city projects.

 - Planning and Zoning Administrator: